Kinto is a lightweight JSON storage service with synchronisation and sharing abilities. It is meant to be easy to use and easy to self-host.

 Bi-directionnal synchronisation of records is a very hard topic.

 Kinto takes some shortcuts by only providing the basics for concurrency control and polling for changes, and not trying to resolve conflicts automatically.

 Basically, each object has a revision number which is guaranteed to be incremented after each modification.
-Kinto does not keep any history.
+Kinto does not keep old revisions of objects.

 Clients can retrieve the list of changes that occured on a collection of records since a specified revision.
 Kinto can also use it to avoid accidental updates of objects.

 Kinto synchronisation was designed and built by the Mozilla Firefox Sync team.

 Kinto can execute some code when a particular event occurs.
 For example, when a record is created or updated in a particular collection.

 Before we started building our own data storage service, we took a look at what was already out there.
 Our initial intent was to use and possibly extend an existing community project rather than reinventing the wheel.